ecogbonna/kubernetes-vmware-vagrant/on-prem-cluster-builds/kubeadm-vmware/kubernetes-kubeadm.md

-# kubernetes
-Some YAML files were adopted from my Google partner labs and will be used as starters for my other kubernetes implementations.
-There are also files from Kubernetes in Action book by Marko Lukša.
-In fact, I used this book mostly.

-# Kubernetes on-prem build: Installing Kubernetes on OEL9 using kubeadm
+# Installing Kubernetes on OEL9 using kubeadm

 ## Pre-Installation